Secunderabad Assembly constituency

 Secunderabad Assembly constituency is a constituency of the Telangana Legislative Assembly, India.
-It is one of the 15 constituencies of Hyderabad.
+It is one of the 26 constituencies of CURE limits, a strategic zone created by Government of Telangana.
 It is part of Secunderabad Lok Sabha constituency.

 T. Padma Rao is representing the constituency.

 Extent of the constituency

 The assembly constituency presently comprises five municipal divisions and the following neighbourhoods: